Thorsten Fink

 Thorsten Fink (born 29 October 1967) is a German professional football manager and former player who played as a defensive midfielder.
-He is currently the head coach of Belgian Pro League club Genk.
+He is currently the head coach of Süper Lig club Samsunspor.
+As a player, he notably represented Bayern Munich between 1997 and 2003, winning multiple domestic honours and the UEFA Champions League.

+After retiring in 2006, Fink moved into coaching and has managed clubs including FC Ingolstadt, Basel and Hamburg.
+With Basel, he won the Swiss Super League in 2009-10 and 2010-11 and the Swiss Cup in 2009-10.

+He has also coached abroad, with spells at Austria Wien, APOEL, Vissel Kobe, Riga and Al Nasr, among others.

 Playing career

 Wattenscheid and Karlsruher SC

-Fink began his career with Borussia Dortmund's reserve squad before moving to SG Wattenscheid 09, where he helped them gain promotion to the first division of German football, the 1.
+Fink began his career with Borussia Dortmund's reserve squad before moving to Wattenscheid 09, where he helped them gain promotion to the first division of German football, the 1.
 Bundesliga, in 1990.
-After the club's relegation in 1994, he moved to Karlsruher SC, where he spent three seasons as a regular and impressed so much that he earned himself a move to the most successful club in Germany, Bayern Munich, in 1997.
+After the club's relegation in 1994, he moved to Karlsruher SC, where he spent three seasons as a regular, earning a move to Bayern Munich, in 1997.